marjcobero/100daysofcode/README.md

 * Building 100 projects in 100 days to master the Python programming language
 * Be able to use Python for data science and machine learning
 * Build GUIs and Desktop applications with Python
-* Learn to use modern frameworks like Selenium, Beautiful Soup, Request, Flask, Pandas, NumPy, Scikit Learn, Plotly, Matplotlib, Seaborn
+* Learn to use modern frameworks like Selenium, Beautiful Soup, Request, Flask, Pandas, NumPy, Scikit Learn, Plotly, Matplotlib, Seaborn and much more!